 1. Sunburn Festival - Asia's Largest Music Festival in December

 image source: youtube

-A perfect ensemble of electronic music, a hippie backdrop of Goa and an irrepressible energy, the Sunburn Festival is the ultimate music festival in India that inspires those who are bitten with the passion to listen great contemporary music.
-Just imagine yourself standing on the shore of the vast Vagator Beach as the flash lights unfurl that musical vibe!
-Yes, that is Sunburn Festival for you.
+A perfect ensemble of electronic music, and an irrepressible energy, the Sunburn Festival is the ultimate music festival in India that inspires those who are bitten with the passion to listen great contemporary music.
 It is the largest Music Festival of Asia that draws hordes of music lovers from all over the world and is one of the biggest festivals in India in December.
 Bewitching you with its combination of music, dance, entertainment, food, and shopping, this festival takes place at multiple stages where artists perform daily.
 However, there is something more to it.
-You will also have enough opportunities to pump up your adrenaline with a range of other activities such as bungee jumping, camping, volleyball and zorbing to keep your spirits high.
-So if you are in Goa in december attending this festival is the one of the first things to do in Goa.
+Previously held in Vagator beach Goa, from 2016 the festival is held in Kesnand, Pune.

 2. Hornbill Festival - Pride of the North East India

 When: 3 Dec 2017 – 5 Dec 2017